Full Stack Developer Frequently Asked Questions

 Q. I am already working a full time job.
 Can I still get free training?

 Q. Does your school accept funding for Veterans under the GI Bill?

 Q: So is Procareer Academy a headhunter or an IT Services company disguised as a Training company?

 A: No. As you are aware, headhunters are contractors hired to search for qualified candidates on their client’s behalf.
 They usually poach from one company to place at another, with no value added in the process.
-Our mission is to up-skill current graduates to increase the total pool of software workers.
+Our mission is to up-skill current unemployed/underemployed graduates to increase the total pool of software workers.
 Our goal is to benefit both the employers and the workers.

 Q: How can we get an idea of their skill level as programmers?